EEOI and CII as guidance for shippers

 Kuehne+Nagel’s seaexplorer has been providing information about CO2 emissions to its users for several years.
 With the new insights, customers can make informed decisions to minimise their environmental impact and support global environmental targets.

-Source: IMO, seaexplorer, DNV
+Source: seaexplorer, IMO, DNV